 Press The Mute Button On The Blue Yeti

 If you don’t hear any sound from the computer speakers, try pressing the mute button a few times.
-It is possible that even though the red light is flashing, that the computer is registering the microphone as muted.
+It is possible that even though the red light is flashing, the computer is registering the microphone as muted.

 Can You Plug Headphones Into A Blue Yeti?